Top Free Agents Who Could Help Desperate NFL Teams

 A first-round pick in 2011 who turns 30 next month, Wilkerson has always seemed like one of those players destined for a one-year deal of the "prove it" variety—just like the Packers gave him last offseason.

 Off the field, Wilkerson was arrested for DWI in June.
 On it, the 6'4", 315-pounder is a versatile trench player who never missed more than three games in a season from 2011-17 while drumming up 410 total tackles and 44.5 sacks.

 If everything checks out with Wilkerson, there are plenty of teams who could use his help inside, especially starting with a would-be contender such as Philadelphia as it tries to compensate for a big injury like the one suffered by Timmy Jernigan.

 Jay Ajayi, RB

-Running backs might be devalued in today's NFL, yet Jay Ajayi should get a call as the injuries to running backs continue to mount.
+Running backs might be devalued in today's NFL, yet Jay Ajayi should get a call as the injuries at the position continue to mount.

 Ajayi was cleared in July after tearing his ACL and had teams sniffing around him well before that.
 As always, the problem for an injured free-agent back is the influx of capable runners with each draft class.

 That should only hold Ajayi back so long, though.
 He's only 26 years old and averages 4.5 yards per carry over his career since entering the league in 2015 via the fifth round.
 He's scored 13 times as a runner and—even better in today's NFL—he's caught 63 of his 85 targets in the passing game for 419 yards and a score.